 Treadmills are relatively complicated pieces of equipment.
+If something breaks on your treadmill, it can get expensive.
 Having a good warranty can help you have some piece of mind when buying an expensive treadmill.

 For the exact warranty on many popular models and some things to look out for, keep reading.